sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 The examples in this section are configuration snippets from `/etc/sensu/backend.yml` using a three-node cluster.
 The nodes are named `backend-1`, `backend-2` and `backend-3` with IP addresses `10.0.0.1`, `10.0.0.2` and `10.0.0.3`, respectively.

 _**NOTE**: This backend configuration assumes you have set up and installed the sensu-backend on all the nodes used in your cluster.
-Follow the [Install Sensu][14] guide if you have not already done this._
+Follow [Install Sensu][14] if you have not already done this._

 **backend-1**